pryley/site-reviews/tests/pest/README.md

   It is inert unless `GLSR_UNIT_TESTS` is defined, so it does not affect ordinary web requests to the same install.

-Every test — Unit and Integration — runs inside a DB transaction that rolls back (see `Pest.php`).
+Every test — in every suite — runs inside a DB transaction that rolls back (see `Pest.php`).
 The plugin's settings live in the options table, so even a field-building test writes to the database.